chrisyoung/hecks_domain/README.md

 ## TODO

 ### High Priority
+1. Clean up event handlers to make more sense
 1. Create a facilitator app
 1. What does a data port look like?
 1. Application Port